centria/databases/docs/part3.md

 In the query above, compared to previous queries, we are using multiple tables (FROM Courses, Teachers), but what does it mean in practice?

 The basic idea is, that when a query has several tables, the starting point of the query is all the possible combinations of all the rows in all the selected tables.
-After this we use `WHERE` to define, which of the combinations are we interested aP.
+After this we use `WHERE` to define, which of the combinations are we interested at.

 A good way to understand the functionality with multiple tables is to first examine a query, which gets us all the columns and does not have a `WHERE`.
 In the example database above the search could be as follows: